Ahmed Alzahabi

 Petroleum Engineering, College of Engineering

-Dr. Ahmed Alzahabi is currently a Senior Lecturer at the University of Texas of the Permian Basin.
-He earned a PhD and a MS, both in petroleum engineering from Texas Tech University and an MS from Cairo University.
-He previously served as a post-doc (researcher) at the Energy Industry Partnerships of University of Houston, working in the field of energy to solve complex problems for the industry.
-He is experienced in introducing new technologies in well-placement and fracturing in conventional and unconventional oil and gas reservoirs.
-His research involves developing techniques for Permian Wolfcamp exploitation.
-He has participated in six US patent applications, edited and reviewed for multiple journals, and is active in SPWLA, SPE, ARMA and AAPG.
-He has contributed a book chapter and wrote a book on Fracturing Horizontal wells and a book on PVT Property Correlations.
+Dr. Alzahabi is currently an Assistant Professor at the University of Texas of the Permian Basin.
+He earned his PhD and MS in Petroleum Engineering from Texas Tech University and also holds an MS from Cairo University.
+He previously served as a researcher and project manager at Energy Industry Partnerships (University of Houston), working in the field of energy to solve complex production optimization problems for the industry (the US and Asia).
+He is experienced in introducing new technologies in well-placement and fracture stages in conventional and unconventional oil and gas reservoirs.
+Dr. Alzahabi’s research involved Permian Wolfcamp and Anadarko Basin Data Analytics and petroleum fundamental research.
+He has contributed a book chapter in Fracturing Horizontal Wells and served as the author of two books on Optimization of Hydraulic Fracture Stages and Sequencing in Unconventional Formations and PVT Property Correlations.
+He is currently involved in building a partnership with regional universities for O&G applications and various field research.

 - Optimization of Fracture Stages in Unconventional Resources